 The S2O program will significantly increase the use of participating journals, which would skew the royalty distribution under MUSE’s current royalty policy.
 To address this, royalties for the S2O journals will be allocated based on each journal’s average royalty share for the previous five years.
 For all other journals, the current royalty model will remain in effect.
 This will ensure the equitable distribution of royalties for both S2O and conventional MUSE titles.

 MUSE’s S2O program requires the upfront, continuing support of subscribers.
 As a result, MUSE’s revenue should be unaffected by the S2O offer.
+While the guarantee ensures that a journal generates the same royalty as it has in the past, it does not limit any growth in royalties.
 Royalties will continue to increase at the same pace as MUSE subscription revenue for both S2O and conventional collection journals.

 Publishers wishing to discuss S2O participation and guaranteed royalty amounts for their specific journals should contact MUSE Publisher Relations.